-There are probably many upgrades you would like to make in your home, but it is hard to find the time and the money.
+You probably would like to make many upgrades in your home, but it is hard to find the time and money.
 We can’t help you make time, but our nine tips should help you find the budget for your next home upgrade.

 How to Upgrade Your Home on a Budget

 1) Repaint and Reclaim Old Furniture

 You can give your old, tired furniture a new lease on life with a lick of paint and the right technique.
 If you need to add some furniture to your home, you can reclaim and reuse some old and unwanted furniture and do the same.

 2) Bring Life to Dull Spaces by Adding Plants

 Plants can be a cost-effective way to add some color and texture to spaces and are portable, giving you many options.
 Flowering plants add a spectrum of seasonal colors, and leafed plants can give you some green all year round.

 3) Invest in Rest with a New Bed or Mattress

 You can get yourself a better night of sleep and make a huge upgrade to your life and your home with a new mattress.
 Bed-in-a-box style mattresses are an easy option and are often superior to many mattresses you could find in a store that cost more.